AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/experience-cloud-interface-overview.md

 **Adobe Settings**

-To change your language or other Adobe-wide preferences, click your profile icon t.
+To change your language or other Adobe-wide preferences, click your profile icon.
 You can also make [!DNL Marketo Measure]-specific changes by clicking **My Settings**.

    ![](assets/unified-shell-overview-10.png)